moq-wg/moq-transport/draft-ietf-moq-transport.md

 published.

 If StartGroup/StartObject is greater than the latest published Object group, the publisher MUST return FETCH_ERROR with error code 'No Objects'.

-A publisher MUST send fetched objects in ascending order and MUST NOT send objects from outside the requested start and end.
+A publisher MUST send fetched groups in group order, either ascending or descending.
+Within each group, objects are sent in Object ID order;
+subgroup ID is not used for ordering.

 ## FETCH_CANCEL {#message-fetch-cancel}